-The following is a complete guide on how to find email address from anyone's online profiles using various email guessers and other tools.
+The following is a complete guide on how to find email addresses from anyone's online profile using various email guessers and other tools.

 Free Extension Tools

 The following tools are GMail plugins or Chrome/Firefox extensions.
 They can be downloaded for free.